 - Allow the pie to cool at least 10 min at room temperature before serving.

-To make ahead: Prepare the pie crust by repeating steps 1-2.
+To make ahead: Prepare the butter pie crust by repeating steps 1-2.
 You can also keep the pie crust in the fridge for up to 2 days.
 To bake, remove from the fridge and leave at room temperature while you prepare the filling.

 Rolling the dough: To start rolling the dough, place your rolling pin in the center of the disk of dough and use your body weight to press straight forward.
 Make sure to rotate your dough in the same direction between rolls & only roll in one direction instead of side to side, left & right.
 You should continue the process of making singular strokes in the same direction followed by rotating the dough until it is about 1/8-inch thick.